utk-eecs-crumpton-tas/cs102-handbook/docs/general/vim-cheatsheet.md

 - `yy` - Copy a line
 - `dd` - Delete a line (similar to cut)
-- `p` - Paste what was yanked or deleted
+- `p` - Paste what was yanked or deleted after the cursor
 - `u` - Undo
 - `ctrl + r` - Redo
 - `x` - Delete a character
 - `r` - Replace a character
 - `d` or `y` combined with any other movement options to delete or yank different selections like `dw` to delete a word or `dj` to delete the line and the line below it.
+- `shift + d` - Delete from the cursor to the end of the line
+- `shift + y` - Copy from the cursor to the end of the line
+- `shift + p` - Paste before the cursor
-- `gg=G` - Format your document - use this religiously
+- `gg=G` - Format your document

 ## Visual Mode